TriLab-bioinf/WORKSHOP2024_2/Workshop_2_guide.md

 **Step 2:**

-Create a variable named `WORKSHOPDIR` with the path of your WORKSHOP2024_2 directory.
+Create an environmental variable named `WORKSHOPDIR` with the path of your WORKSHOP2024_2 directory.
 We will use this variable during the processing of sequencing reads:
 ```
-WORKSHOPDIR=/data/$USER/WORKSHOP2024_2
+export WORKSHOPDIR=/data/$USER/WORKSHOP2024_2
 ```

-## B- Proprocessing of sequencing reads for RNAseq analysis
+## C- Proprocessing of sequencing reads for RNAseq analysis

-### B.1 Workflow:
+### C.1 Workflow:
 ![](https://github.com/TriLab-bioinf/WORKSHOP2024_2/blob/main/figures/RNAseq.png)

-### B.2 Quality control of sequencing data
+### C.2 Quality control of sequencing data
 Before you start processing your sequencing files it is important to first check the quality of the sequencing data.
 Among the things we want to check for are:
 1. Total number of reads per file
 2. Read base quality along reads